flutter/website/src/docs/release/breaking-changes/renderbox-dry-layout.md

 `computeDryLayout` has to be extracted from the `performLayout` method.
 Basically, `computeDryLayout` needs to do all the work `performLayout` is doing to figure out the size of the `RenderBox`.
-However, instead of assigning it to the `size` setter, it needs to return the computed size.
+However, instead of assigning it to the `size` setter, it returns the computed size.
 If `computeDryLayout` needs to know the size of its children, it must obtain that size by calling `getDryLayout` on the child instead of calling `layout`.